 The judiciary system in Maryland provides resolutions for all matters that involve civil and criminal laws.
 All judicial decisions are based on common law, statutory law, and equity.
 The court system in Maryland has four tiers, namely:

-• Court of Special Appeals: This is an appellate court and the state’s second-highest court.
+- Court of Special Appeals: This is an appellate court and the state’s second-highest court.
 It oversees the resolution of cases that require appellate jurisdiction.
-The court has thirteen judges who the Governor appoints with the Senate’s approval.
+The court has thirteen judges whom the Governor appoints with the Senate’s approval.

-How Do I Look Up Someone’s Court Records or Case in Maryland?
+How To Look Up Someone’s Court Records or Case in Maryland

 All courthouses in Maryland have their own court records.
 Public members have the right to access these records and are permitted to view them at the clerk’s office physically.
 The requester will need to know the case number or the names of the people involved with the case to help locate the file.